 Knowledge of the chemical world is important for any educated person because chemical concepts and issues affect so many aspects of our personal lives and society.
 Coursework in chemistry naturally prepares one to understand the physical and living worlds; it also prepares one to make scientifically-informed contributions to many other fields and to society.
 Areas such as molecular biology, environmental law and policy, bioethics, patent law, medicine and education are examples of fields where chemical knowledge is needed.
 Both biochemistry and chemistry majors pursue graduate studies in chemistry, biochemistry or medicine upon graduation.
 Other career paths available to these majors include employment in fields such as the pharmaceutical industry, law, environmental monitoring and technical sales/management.
 The chemistry faculty encourages students to participate in collaborative research during the school year, Winter Term and summers.
 Such research is an important facet of a student's education.
 Students may also choose to pursue an internship at a national laboratory or in an industrial or medical setting at some point in their training.
 All chemistry students may participate in the activities of the award-winning Chemistry Club.
 The Women in Science group also sponsors speakers and activities of interest to chemistry students.
 Majors and minors are offered in chemistry and biochemistry.
 No chemistry course may be taken pass/fail.

-Requirements for a major in Biochemistry
+Requirements for a Major in Biochemistry

-Total courses required Nine and one-quarter Core courses CHEM 120, CHEM 130, CHEM 170, CHEM 240, CHEM 260, CHEM 310, CHEM 343, CHEM 440
+TOTAL COURSES REQUIRED Nine and one-quarter CORE COURSES CHEM 120, CHEM 130, CHEM 170, CHEM 240, CHEM 260, CHEM 320, CHEM 343, CHEM 440 OTHER REQUIRED COURSES Two courses selected from: CHEM 342, BIO 250, BIO 314, BIO 320, BIO 325, BIO 335, BIO 361, BIO 382, BIO 415 NUMBER 300 AND 400 LEVEL COURSES At least 3.0 courses

-Other required courses Two courses selected from: CHEM 342, BIO 250, BIO 314, BIO 320, BIO 325, BIO 335, BIO 361, BIO 382, BIO 415 300 and 400 level courses At least 3.0 courses Senior requirement Satisfactory performance on the Biochemistry Comprehensive Examination and satisfactory attendance at departmental seminars during the junior and senior years are required.
-Additional information With the approval of their advisor, students may apply CHEM 335, CHEM 354, CHEM 364, BIO 390 or BIO 490 toward the "other required courses" (such courses should have a biochemical emphasis).
+Completion of CHEM 490, Senior Capstone or CHEM 405, Thesis, with a grade of C- or better, and satisfactory attendance at departmental seminars during the junior and senior years are required.

+With the approval of their advisor, students may apply CHEM 335, CHEM 354, CHEM 364, BIO 390 or BIO 490 toward the "other required courses" (such courses should have a biochemical emphasis).
 With the approval of their advisor, students may apply up to 0.5 course of research (CHEM 395, CHEM 405, and BIO 490).
-Recent changes in major